HenrikVarmer/HenrikVarmer.github.io/_posts/2023-12-01-Jobmatching_with_AI.md

 ### What is it
 We built an AI tool that gives the user 3 (hopefully) relevant and active job listings, based on their resume.
 The AI also lets the user know what they should focus on in a written application, and even helps them get started.

-You can try it now, live at: https://www.lederne.dk/kampagner/jobmatch
+You can try it now, live [here.](https://www.lederne.dk/kampagner/jobmatch)

 ### How does it work
 It works by taking the following input: